vikas1709/WebDev-Session5/readme.md

 import angular from 'angular';
 ```

-Retart the app the boom! and note that your bundle just got very large.
+Retart the app with boom! and note that your bundle just got very large.

 HTML5 introduced the `data-` [attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).